wariomastergg/numworksRGBimg/README.md

 # numworksRGBimg
 i just made this in an afternoon and it could be better.

-to use this you need python PIL for the get_pixel() function here pypi.org/project/Pillow/
+to use this you need python PIL for the get_pixel() function here:

+pypi.org/project/Pillow/

 just get a jpg image (a very tiny one, maybe 16x16 to be safe) and run